-With the exception of Japan, the compared countries increasingly rely on the integration of private health insurance with the social health insurance systems.
-Private health insurance is used either on a supplementary basis to cover certain services not included in social health insurance or on a complementary basis to substitute for social health insurance.
-Complementary private health insurance might be an option to enforce more service orientation and competition among sickness funds, although in the case of Germany, administrative costs are higher for private health insurance.
-Supplementary health insurance could be an important element in the design of more sustainable social health insurance systems because it could immediately replace services excluded from sickness funds.
-In this way, it helps social health insurance to concentrate on its major task, which is to provide risk pooling that prevents citizens from being exposed to financial risks.
+Besides Japan, the countries compared increasingly rely on the integration of private health insurance into social health insurance systems.
+Private health insurance is either used on a supplementary basis to cover certain services not included in social health insurance or on a complementary basis, substituting for social health insurance.
+Complementary private health insurance might be an option to produce a more service-oriented approach and more competition among sickness funds although administrative costs are so far higher for private health insurance (e.g., in Germany).
+Supplementary health insurance could be an important element to make social health insurance systems more sustainable since it could immediately replace excluded services from sickness funds.
+Therefore it helps social health insurance to concentrate on its major task of providing risk pooling for citizens in order to prevent them from being exposed to financial risks.

-The comparison of the four countries reveals sharp differences in user charges.
-Japan relies more on user charges for hospital as well as for ambulatory care; the Netherlands does not charge any user fees.
-Because Japan's ceiling on user charges differs according to income, it has in a certain way a progressive effect similar to that of income-tiered contributions.
-But it should be noted that user charges can be implemented in a manner that provides an economic incentive (for example, on the basis of patient contact) and therefore prevents an overuse of services.
-For this reason, user charges as applied in Japan are probably the best solution to generate revenue and create economic incentives at the same time.
+Comparison among the four countries reveals important differences in the area of user charges.
+While Japan obviously relies more on user charges for hospital as well as for ambulatory care, the Netherlands does not impose any user charges.
+Since in Japan the ceiling of user charges for each citizen differs according to income, it has a certain progressive effect similar to that of contributions.
+On the other hand, it should be noted that, if instituted, incentive-based user charges (e.g. per patient contact) can serve as an economic incentive and therefore prevent an overuse of services.
+For this reason, user charges as used in Japan are probably the best solution to generate revenue and institute economic incentives at the same time.